 - Weigh more than 110 lbs

-Possibly Ineligible (feel free to call the Blood Donor Center for more information)
+Possibly Ineligible (we recommend calling the Blood Donor Center for more information)

 - If you had shots or vaccinations in the past 8 weeks.

-- If you had major illness in the past 6 months.
+- If you had a major illness in the past 6 months.

 - If you traveled outside the U.S. or Canada in the past 3 years.

 - If you are taking other medications for chronic medical conditions.